1996 Indian general election: Campaign

-In January only a few months before the election, a major scandal erupted: the Jain hawala scandal.
+In January, only a few months before the election, a major scandal erupted: the Jain hawala scandal.
 Jain, an industrialist in the steel and power sectors, was revealed to have given US$33 million in bribes to politicians from nearly all major parties in return for favours.
 Further shocking the public, Jain had also channelled money to Kashmiri Muslim militants.
-In the first wave of names implicated were three Rao cabinet members, Arjun Singh from the breakaway Congress (T) party, Bharatiya Janata Party leader Lal Krishna Advani, Sharad Yadav (leader of the Janata Dal Parliamentary Party), and former Congress Prime Minister Rajiv Gandhi.
+In the first wave of names implicated were three Rao cabinet members, Arjun Singh from the breakaway Congress (T) party, Bharatiya Janata Party leader Lal Krishna Advani, Sharad Yadav (leader of the Janata Dal parliamentary party), and former Congress(I) Prime Minister Rajiv Gandhi.
 Almost 115 names would eventually be released, and numerous candidates and ministers were forced to resign in the aftermath.
-Most significantly was the forced resignation of L.K.
-Advani, with Atal Bihari Vajpayee taking over as leader of the BJP.
+Most significantly was the resignation of L.K.
+Advani as Member of Parliament, though he continued to lead the election campaigning as the BJP's president.

 The BJP ran a campaign centred around a four-point plan which aimed for probity of public life, self-reliance in the economy, social harmony and greater security.
 It strongly advocated an economic plan which would significantly scale back government intervention and encourage capital investment and creation.
-It stressed the role of Hindutva in its vision for India, creating a more Hindu orientated state by banning cow slaughter, introducing a uniform civil code and removing the special status of Kashmir.
-The Congress Party attempted to campaign on its foreign policy record, its handling of the numerous natural and ethnic crises that had emerged over the past five years, and on better concessions for ethnic minorities and separated state governments.
-It additionally stressed the economic gains already made by the government due to its Liberalization policies post 1992.
-Janata Dal and the National Front campaigned on maintaining a strong public sector though with some commitment to deregulation and anti-corruption measures.
-It pushed other more populist measures as well, such as more state-run infrastructure projects, subsidised fertilizer, and increased education investment.
+In the backdrop of the 1992 demolition of the Babri Masjid, BJP stressed on the role of Hindutva in its vision for India, creating a more Hindu-orientated state by removing the provisions of secularism and making Hinduism the country's state religion, implementing a nationwide ban on cow slaughter, abolishing personal laws of non-Hindus by introducing a uniform civil code and removing the special status of Kashmir alongside construction of the Ram-mandir as its main agenda.
+The Congress(I) Party attempted to campaign on its foreign policy record, its handling of the numerous natural and ethnic crises that had emerged over the past five years, and on better concessions for ethnic minorities and empowering the state governments.
+It additionally stressed the economic gains already made by the government due to its liberalization policies post 1992.
+However it drew flak for promising re-construction of the demolished mosque at the disputed site of Ayodhya in its electoral manifesto, leading the BJP to accuse the Congress (Indira) of indulging in Muslim appeasement and fostering Hinduphobia.
+The Janata Dal and the National Front campaigned on maintaining a strong public sector though with some commitment to deregulation and anti-corruption measures while committing to implement the Mandal Commission report.
+It also pushed other more populist measures as well, such as more state-run infrastructure projects, subsidised fertilizer, and increased education investment.